jabcode/jabcode/README.md

 Follow the following steps to build the core library and applications.

-Step 1: Build the JAB Code core library in src/jabcode.
+Step 1: Build the JAB Code core library by running make command in src/jabcode.

-Step 2: Build the JAB Code writer in src/jabcodeWriter.
+Step 2: Build the JAB Code writer by running make command in src/jabcodeWriter.

-Step 3: Build the JAB Code reader in src/jabcodeReader.
+Step 3: Build the JAB Code reader by running make command in src/jabcodeReader.

 The built library can be found in src/jabcode/build.
-The reader and writer applications can be found in src/jabcodeReader/bin and src/jabcodeWriter/bin.
+The built reader and writer applications can be found in src/jabcodeReader/bin and src/jabcodeWriter/bin.

 ###Usage
 The usage of jabcodeWriter and jabcodeReader can be obtained by running the programs with the argument "--help".